Beowulf Boritt Design

 He has designed scenery for Lincoln Center Theater, Roundabout Theatre Company, Public Theatre, Manhattan Theatre Club, Second Stage, Vineyard Theatre, Manhattan Class Company, Primary Stages, Pearl Theatre, Keen Company, Red Bull, and New Group.

 His work has been seen in Europe, Asia, and Australia.
 Across the United States he has designed for the Guthrie Theatre in Minneapolis, the American Conservatory Theatre in San Francisco, La Jolla Playhouse and the Old Globe in San Diego, Trinity Repertory Company in Providence, the Kennedy Center, Arena Stage, Ford's Theatre, and the Signature Theatre in Washington, D.C., the McCarter Theatre, the George Street Playhouse, Crossroads Theater, and the Papermill Playhouse in New Jersey, the Alliance Theatre in Atlanta, the Ahmanson Theater, the Mark Taper Forum, and the Geffen Playhouse in Los Angeles, the Huntington Theatre and the American Repertory Theatre in Boston, the Alley Theater in Houston, the Fifth Avenue Theatre and the Seattle Repertory Theatre in Seattle, the Goodspeed Opera House in Connecticut, the Ogunquit Playhouse in Maine, The Pittsburgh Public Theatre, Hartford Stage, The Philadelphia Theatre Company, the Dallas Theatre Center, the Cleveland Playhouse, Saint Louis Repertory Theatre, the Cincinnati Playhouse, the Delaware Theatre Company, the Utah Shakespeare Festival and many others.

 He designed Warren Carlyle's 2018 production of Jerome Robbins: Something To Dance About and Lynne Taylor Corbett’s 2011 production of the Brecht/Weill Seven Deadly Sins for the New York City Ballet.

 He has twice designed the scenery for The Ringling Brothers and Barnum & Bailey Circus.

-His designs are in the permanent collections of The Smithsonian Museum of American History and the New York Public Library for the Performing Arts as well as several private collections.
+His designs are in the permanent collections of the Smithsonian Museum of African American History & Culture (Piano from The Piano Lesson), the Smithsonian Museum of American History (set model from The Scottsboro Boys), the New York Public Library for the Performing Arts (models from Prince Of Broadway), The University of Texas at Austin (set model from Ohio State Murders), The August Wilson House in Pittsburgh (Scrims from The Piano Lesson) as well as several prominent private collections.

 He has appeared in a commercial for Microsoft speaking about Broadway design.